 Start With the Piles of Paper

 Over the last year, you may have collected numerous utility bills, bank statements, medical bills and much more.
-Your financial goals for 2017 can range from getting rid of debt to finally buying your dream home.
+Your financial goals for 2017 can range from finishing up a debt management program to finally buying your dream home.
 Depending on your goal, you may still need some of the paperwork from the previous year.
 However, make sure you shred the unnecessary piles of paper.
 Most often banks or even the town conducts shredding events.
 Never throw out your bills or bank statements in the trash or face becoming an easy target for identity thieves.

 Save the Essentials